mmarinel/N-Puzzle-AI/README.md

 Think, for example, about the problem of getting from city A to city B; there can be multiple ways one can follow, some quicker, some slower.
 Therefore, there may be multiple action sequences that lead us from city A to city B, such that in all of which the final node will be different even if it contains the same final state, simply because it is on a different path than the others.

+Nodes are abstract constructs that form the building blocks of paths, which are representations of the different ways to get from one state to another.
+They contain state rather than being a state.
 This makes it necessary to describe how one can build a node of the search tree.
 A node is simply a data structure containing: